Iribov/xiphium-documentation/docs/Tissue_Culture/Order.md

 ---
 sidebar_position: 1
 ---
-Order is the table which holds a Tissue Culture and/or Greenhouse order.
+Order is the table which represents a Tissue Culture and/or Greenhouse order.
 The core information of an Order includes:
 - Client information
 - Order Type